Rob Havers: Career

-Later career

-Havers served as president of the George C. Marshall Foundation.
+He served as president of the George C. Marshall Foundation.
 He came to this post from his previous position as executive director of The National Churchill Museum and vice president for the Churchill Institute at Westminster College, located in Fulton, Missouri.
 On 4 February 2018, Havers became the CEO of the Pritzker Military Museum & Library in Chicago, Illinois.
 On 1 February 2021, the American Civil War Museum announced that Havers had joined their institution as President & CEO.